 Income (loss) from unconsolidated entities decreased \$33.5 million, due primarily to the impact of the Mills transaction (net of eliminations).
-On a net loss basis, our share of loss from SPG-FCM increased \$32.2 million from the prior period due to a full six months of SPG-FCM activity in 2008 as compared to only three months of activity in 2007 and the loss is being driven by depreciation and amortization expenses on asset basis step-ups in purchase accounting.
+On a net (loss) basis, our share of (loss) from SPG-FCM increased \$32.2 million from the prior period due to a full six months of SPG-FCM activity in 2008 as compared to only three months of activity in 2007 and the loss is being driven by depreciation and amortization expenses on asset basis step-ups in purchase accounting.

-Preferred unit distributions decreased \$7.7 million as a result of Simon Property's redemption of its Series G preferred stock in the fourth quarter of 2007 and our related redemption of Series G preferred units held by Simon Property.
+Preferred dividends decreased \$6.0 million as a result of the redemption of the Series G preferred stock in the fourth quarter of 2007.